azuk4r/torsel/README.md

 ## Disclaimer
 This project is currently under development and subject to ongoing updates and enhancements.
 Please note that features and functionality may change as the project evolves.
-Currently it is designedfor Linux, the Windows adaptation is being prepared in a separate pvt project, if you wanna collab, see [Contributing](#contributing) 👇
+Currently it is designedfor Linux, the Windows port is being prepared in a separate pvt project, if you wanna collab, see [Contributing](#contributing) 👇

 ## Key Features
 - **Automated IP Rotation**: Seamlessly rotate IP addresses using multiple Tor instances.